Alternatives to Shaving Cream: They’re All Over Your House

 In truth, while there are many alternatives to shaving cream, it’s likely that none of them will help you cut down on the time it takes you to shave considering it only takes a few seconds to apply shaving cream in the first place.

-However, that doesn’t mean that there isn’t a use for the various shaving cream alternatives, as some are good options for those that suffer from cuts or razor burn (best shaving creams for sensitive skin).
+However, that doesn’t mean that there isn’t a use for the various shaving cream alternatives, as some best razor bumps creams are good options for those that suffer from cuts or razor burn (best shaving creams for sensitive skin).

 Many of these alternatives are also a great idea for those that are simply sick of paying the high price for quality shaving cream.

-If the price is your concern, you should also consider a proper shaving soap as one puck of soap lasts a very long time.
+If the price is your concern, you should also consider a proper shaving soap as one puck of soap lasts a very long time, or better still make your own DIY shaving cream (as long as you know the correct shaving cream recipe).

 As most of the alternatives are things you probably already have lying around the house, they’re also perfect for those times that you need to shave and find out that you’ve run out of cream.